One of the first things you’ll learn as you create your Go-to-Market (GTM) plan is your target audience.

 Learning why a potential customer said “no” is arguably just as important as why someone said “yes”.

-Ideally, you want to interview at least 10 people within your specific segment, with half of them being purchasers and the other half being objectors.
+Ideally, you want to interview at least 10 people within your specific segment, ideally with half of your interviews being with purchasers and the other half being objectors.

 But let’s say you don’t have access to this group of people.